glass-dev/glass/CONTRIBUTING.md

 followed by the head of the pull request.
 If there is any statistically significant regression in performance, the workflow fails with the error `pytest_benchmark.session.PerformanceRegression: Performance has regressed`.
-One must scroll through the logs to find a line similar to the following to find out which benchmark(s) caused the regression:
+One must scroll through the logs to find lines similar to the following to find out which benchmark(s) caused the regression:

 ```rst